signalsforgranted/draft-grant-ntp-ntq/draft-grant-ntp-ntq.md

 There are several key reasons to consider the use of QUIC for NTS Key Establishment services; QUIC like NTP is based on UDP, which means that networks or network segments.

+Not all of QUIC's capabilities are applicable to providing NTS-KE, however these should not pose any notable concerns for implementators who would most likely be using existing QUIC implementations.

+**TODO**: Define what QUIC features aren't of use

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}